-Mike Faha is a landscape architect and founder of GreenWorks.
+Mike Faha (Chair) is a landscape architect and founder of GreenWorks.
 He is a LEED-accredited professional and member of the U.S. Green Building Council.
 Mike’s primary professional interest is in creating livable, sustainable communities that balance economic, ecological and social needs.
 Toward that end, Mike leads a diverse array of planning and design projects that integrate urban ecology and green development, on behalf of city and private corporate clients.

 Tom Liptan is a registered landscape architect and a retired environmental specialist for the City of Portland Bureau of Environmental Services.
 Liptan has assisted numerous municipalities, developers, consultants, multi-state corporations and government agencies with acceptance of ecoroofs and other landscape approaches used for stormwater management and healthy city development.
 His leadership on ecoroofs and green streets has also had an international impact.
 He has lectured and published widely, and is the author of the 2017 book Sustainable Stormwater Management.